6 Mistakes to Avoid if You Own Rental Property

 In your Lease Agreement, you should have a due date for rent.
 Collect the rent on that date and serve the 3-Day Notice to Quit promptly.
 When your tenants are allowed to regularly pay the rent late, it changes the date rent is due and that can affect the validity of your 3-Day Notice to Quit.

-All of the things that a landlord should have done but did not, can become a defense used by a tenant to win their eviction case.
-Generally, evictions are a slam dunk for landlords but not so if your tenant has a good defense.
+All of the things that a landlord should have done but did not, can become a defense used by the tenants to win their eviction case.
+Generally, evictions are a slam dunk for landlords but not so if your tenant has a good defense or two.

 Protect Yourself with an LLC